hanoii/git-workflow/README.md

 rebase (`git rebase --continue`) or abort it (`git rebase --abort`) and go back to pulling normally if you want to be cautious: `git pull --merge`.

-You can try it out and then configure it as your default for every project with `git config --global pull.rebase true`.

 ## Production/Staging branches

 **Staging should at all times be deployable to Production.**